ishubham21/Weather-Web-App/README.md

 ## About this app
-This is an Progressive Web App (PWA) which can be installed on your phones and is independent of the platform you're using.
+This is a Progressive Web App (PWA) which can be installed on your phones and is independent of the platform you're using.

 This app is developed to show the temperature of Ajmer city specifically.
 The UI of this app is extremely simple to use and is designed for elderly people.